-The idea of the regular one-one meetings would be to identify potential causes of friction among the employees and any issues they may have vis-à-vis their job and benefits.
+The idea of the regular one-one meetings would be to identify potential causes of friction among the employees and any issues they may have vis-a-vis their job and benefits.
 These issues need to be brought out into the open before they become contentious resulting in the employee feeling frustrated and quitting the job.
 Hence, all efforts must be made to identify sources of employee dissatisfaction and hygiene factors that must be taken care of for proper functioning of the employees.

-Management theorists often emphasise the fact that one of the reasons for low employee morale in organizations is the fact that the employees and often feel alienated and cut off from the larger purpose.
+Management theorists often emphasise the fact that one of the reasons for low employee morale in organizations is the fact that the employees often feel alienated and cut off from the larger purpose.
 The contention is that the employees feel themselves to be part of an impersonal setup and perceive themselves to be unable to make a difference to the whole unit.
 Hence, there is a need to involve the employees in the larger picture and provide them with perspective on the bigger picture.

 In engineering units with assembly line manufacturing, the engineer is often responsible for his or her part of the chain and is not in a position to relate to the bigger picture.
 Hence, there should be effective strategies like job rotation, interaction with other units, timely promotions and cross functional teams wherein the engineers would feel themselves to be contributing to the larger goal of the company.